Principal Investigator

 Christopher Krupenye, PhD

-krupenye@jhu.edu Chris (he/him) is an assistant professor of psychological and brain sciences and the director of the Social & Cognitive Origins group.
+[email protected] - Twitter Chris (he/him) is the director of the Social & Cognitive Origins group.
+He is an assistant professor of psychological and brain sciences, a faculty affiliate of the Agora Institute, and secondary faculty in the Center for Functional Anatomy and Evolution at Johns Hopkins University.
 He is broadly interested in how humans and other animals think and how cognition evolves.
 Before coming to Hopkins, Chris completed a bachelor’s degree at Connecticut College and a PhD at Duke University, and received predoctoral training at Kyoto University (Japan) and postdoctoral training at the Max Planck Institute for Evolutionary Anthropology (Germany), the University of St Andrews (UK), and Durham University (UK). |

 Postdoctoral Scholars